[QODBC-Desktop] Foreign Currency and Exchange Rates

 An Example of Seeing Exchange Rate in Foreign Currency Transaction

-Foreign Currency really comes into play when a customer pays you a Foreign Amount or you pay a Foreign Amount.
+Foreign currency comes into play when a customer pays you a Foreign Amount, or you pay a Foreign Amount.
 For example (here take accounts receivable and accounts payable as an example):

 SELECT TxnID, ARAccountRefFullName, DepositToAccountRefFullName,